Academic Standing Policies

 - Office of International Services: performs duties as required by U.S. federal regulations regarding persons not eligible to study at the university.

 Readmission after Academic Dismissal

 The terms for readmitting a student who has been dismissed for academic reasons are established by the Academic Review Committee of their respective advising office.

 Students are readmitted on academic probation and must meet those terms in their returning semester or face dismissal again.

 Students who receive prior approval to complete courses at another college or university during the period of dismissal are subject to the university’s 12-credit limit on the number of transfer credits that can be applied toward graduation.

-To apply for readmission, a dismissed student must submit a letter to the respective advising office.
-The letter should include an analysis of what went wrong during the preceding two semesters of enrollment, a description of activities while not in attendance,and an academic plan for completing all degree requirements.
-Supplemental materials such as transcripts of courses taken elsewhere, letters of reference from work or volunteer supervisor, or letters of support from a mental/physical health care provider may be required.
-Students are encouraged to contact their academic advisor prior to submitting a readmission letter.
+To apply for readmission, a dismissed student must submit a written request to their respective advising office.
+The request should include an analysis of what went wrong during the preceding two semesters of enrollment, a description of activities while not in attendance, and an academic plan for completing all degree requirements.
+Supplemental materials such as transcripts of courses taken elsewhere, letters of reference from work or volunteer supervisor, and/or letters of support from a mental/physical health care provider may be required.
+Students are encouraged to contact their academic advisor prior to submitting a written request for readmission.

 Readmission and Financial Aid

 Academic dismissal and financial aid suspension are two distinct actions and must be addressed separately.
 The Financial Aid Satisfactory Academic Progress (SAP) appeal process can be found online.
 This appeal is in addition to the request for readmission to your advising office.